Pazoia/python-document-scraping-tool/README.md

 - Sanitise function -> words only keep valid chars -> valid chars = letters A-Za-z.
 - Create function that works out if a word is an Isogram
 - React app displays word and word information
+- Apply css to word component to display a table
+- Create simple react website that puts the results into a table